react-native-google-signin/google-signin/README.md

 #### `signIn()`

 Prompts a modal to let the user sign in into your application.
 Resolved promise returns an [`userInfo` object](#3-userinfo).
+Rejects with error otherwise.

 ```js
 // import statusCodes along with GoogleSignin